briandidierjean/projet7-da-php-symfony-oc/README.md

 -  Execute `php bin/console doctrine:fixture:load` in your terminal
 -  Execute `php bin/console lexik:jwt:generate-keypair` in your terminal
 -  Add `APP_ENV=prod` in *.env.local*
--  Execute `php bin/console c:c` in your terminal
+-  Execute `rm -rf var/cache/` in your terminal

 Now the API should work.